Food Policy Center Staff

 Jaden Schapiro is a writer from New York.
 They earned their B.A. from Vassar College in Creative Writing and Art History, while also studying food anthropology.
 Their background is in multidisciplinary arts programs, having worked at artist and culinary residencies before joining the Food Policy Center.
 Their most recent project was a reconstruction of Italian Renaissance cuisine and banquet culture to discuss the origins of capitalist cuisine.

-Haley Schusterman, MA, Senior Editorial Writer and Policy Researcher
+Haley Schusterman, MA, Senior Policy Writer and Researcher

 Alexina Cather is the Director of Policy and Special Projects at Wellness in the Schools, a national nonprofit that teaches public school students healthy habits to learn, live, and thrive.
 She is also the Deputy Chair and a Founding Member of the Board of Advisors at the Center for Food as Medicine, where she works to increase equity and access to food as medicine treatments, programs, and interventions.
 Before her current role, she was the Director of Policy Advocacy and Sustainability at the James Beard Foundation, where she led the foundation’s efforts towards food system change.